drnic/readwritesettings/README.md

 ReadWriteSettings is a simple configuration / settings solution that uses an ERB enabled YAML file.
 It has been great for our apps, maybe you will enjoy it too.
 ReadWriteSettings works with Rails, Sinatra, or any Ruby project.

-It is a fork of {ReadWriteSettings}[http://github.com/binarylogic/settingslogic] to support modifications and additional getting/setter methods.
-Hopefully can merge this fork back into ReadWriteSettings in future and have a single project again.
+It is a fork of [ReadWriteSettings](http://github.com/binarylogic/settingslogic) to support modifications and additional getting/setter methods.
+Hopefully can merge this fork back into Settingslogic in future and have a single project again.

 ## Helpful links